Central African Republic votes under threat of violence | Naija247news

 He has struggled to wrest control of vast swathes of the country from armed militias.

-Successive waves of violence since 2013 have killed thousands and forced more than a million from their homes.
+Successive waves of violence since 2013 have killed thousands and forced over one million from their homes.

+His main challenger is Anicet Georges Dologuele, a former prime minister, who finished runner-up in 2016 and is supported by Bozize.

+The election will go to a second-round if no candidate receives over 50 per cent of votes.

+“We must simply go on with the election,’’ he said last week.

-Touadera and the UN, which has more than 12,800 uniformed peacekeepers in CAR, have accused Bozize of being behind the rebel offensive, which briefly seized the country’s fourth largest city last week and has led to a wave of desertions from the army.
+Touadera and the United Nations, which has over 12,800 uniformed peacekeepers in CAR, have accused Bozize of being behind the rebel offensive, which briefly seized the country’s fourth-largest city last week and has led to a wave of desertions from the army.

-Bozize’s candidacy was rejected because he faces an arrest warrant and UN sanctions for allegedly ordering assassinations and torture while president Bozize has denied those charges.
+Bozize’s candidacy was rejected because he faces an arrest warrant and U.N. sanctions for allegedly ordering assassinations and torture while president.

+Bozize has denied those charges and his party has said he has nothing to do with the latest rebel offensive.

 Touadera’s international security partners have responded to the latest violence by sending additional troops and equipment, including 300 Russian military instructors and 300 Rwandan peacekeepers.